Ballistic missile flight phases

 These phases are particularly important when discussing ballistic missile defense concepts.
 Each phase has a different level of difficulty in performing an interception, as well as a different outcome in terms of its effect on the attack as a whole.
-For instance, defenses that take place during the terminal phase are often the simplest to build in technical terms as they require only short-range missiles and radars.
+For instance, defenses that take place during the terminal phase are considered simpler to develop in technical terms as they require only short-range missiles and radars.
 However, terminal defenses also face the most difficult targets, the multiple warheads and decoys released during the post-boost phase.
 In contrast, boost-phase defenses are difficult to build because they have to be located close to the target, often in space, but every success destroys all of the warheads and decoys.

 Boost phase

 The boost phase is the portion of the flight of a ballistic missile or space vehicle during which the booster and sustainer engines operate until it reaches peak velocity.
 This phase can take 3 to 4 minutes for a solid rocket (shorter for a liquid-propellant rocket), the altitude at the end of this phase is 150–200 km, and the typical burn-out speed is 7 km/s.

 Boost-phase intercept is a type of missile defense technology that would be designed to disable enemy missiles while they are still in the boost phase.
 Such defenses have the advantage of being able to easily track their targets through the infrared signature of the rocket exhaust, and that boosters are generally much less robust than the warheads or bus.
 Destroying the booster also destroys all of the warheads and decoys, and even simply pushing it off its trajectory can make it impossible for its payload to reach its destination.

 Boost-phase intercepts are also generally the most difficult to arrange, as they require the interceptor to be within attack range within the few minutes while the missile engines are firing.
 Given some sort of positive control over the launch, this means there is only a short time for the weapons to reach their targets after the launch command is given.
 This requires very high-speed weapons located close to the enemy launchers, or weapons like particle beams or lasers that operate at speeds close to the speed of light.

 Project Excalibur was a major boost-phase weapon design of the Strategic Defense Initiative.
 This used an x-ray laser stationed on a submarine off the coast of the Soviet Union that would "pop-up" a weapon when a launch was detected.
 Each missile that Excalibur destroyed would eliminate hundreds of targets that would have to be dealt with in later stages.
 Brilliant Pebbles was another boost-phase system that consisted of tens of thousands of heat seeking missiles in orbit, so that at least thousands would be over the Soviet Union at all times.
-Such systems proved to be well beyond the state of the art and development was eventually cancelled.
+Such systems proved to be were widely regarded as beyond the state of the art and development was eventually cancelled.